Voronenko/ProjectDocs/README.md

 You would need:

-number of languages:

-- python 2.7 , virtualenv, make
+- python 3.7 , pipenv, make
 - java 6-7-8 for plantUML